stashed/docs/docs/concepts/crds/backupsession/index.md

 #### status.sessionDeadline

 `status.sessionDeadline` indicates the the deadline of the backup process. `BackupSession` will be considered `Failed` if the backup does not complete within this deadline.

+#### status.retried

+`status.retried` is a boolean field which specifies whether this session was retried or not in case of failed backup.

+#### status.nextRetry

+`status.nextRetry` specifies the timestamp when this backup will be retried if it has failed.

 #### status.conditions